 The second slide needs adjustment, as the histogram is cut off.

-Although the syntax for making slides with xaringan is nearly identical to that used to make reports with R Markdown, we need to make a few tweaks so that the content can fit on the slides.
-When we’re working in a document that will be knitted to Word, its length doesn’t matter, because reports can have one page or 100 pages.
-Working with xaringan, however, requires considering how much content can fit on a single slide.
-Our cut-off histogram shows us what happens if we don’t do this.
-Let’s fix it.
+Although the syntax for making slides with xaringan is nearly identical to that used to make reports with R Markdown, you need to make a few tweaks so that the content can fit on the slides.
+When you’re working in a document that will be knitted to Word, its length doesn’t matter, because reports can have 1 page or 100 pages.
+Working with xaringan, however, requires you to consider how much content can fit on a single slide.
+The cut-off histogram demonstrates what happens if you don’t.
+You’ll fix it next.

 Creating a New Slide

-Let’s make our histogram fully visible by putting it in its own slide.
-To make a new slide, add three dashes (---) where you’d like the slide to begin.
-I’ve added these dashes before the histogram code:
+You’ll make this histogram fully visible by putting it in its own slide.
+To make a new slide, add three dashes (---) where you’d like it to begin.
+I’ve added them before the histogram code:

 ---